 Were you also caught off guard with the whopping $17,497 membership fees?
 Did you get suckered into paying $37 for The Profit Shortcut or did you find this review just in time?

-Let us know if this review helped you out by sharing a comment below!
+Let us know if this review helped you out by leaving us comment below!

 Simon Crowe is the founder of The Make Money Online Blog and is on a mission to help as many people as possible kiss their bosses goodbye.